xansec/hackathon-resources/docker-intro.md

 This lab will show you how to pull a Docker image, and run a new container from that image.

-1. First, pull the hello-world docker image.
+1. First, pull the `hello-world` Docker image.

     You can interact with Docker on the command line using the `docker` command.

     The `docker` command has a number of sub-commands that you specify like so: `docker <subcommand>`.

-    In this case, we're going to run the Docker pull subcommand which will download the hello-world image from Docker Hub.
+    In this case, we're going to run the Docker pull sub-command which will download the `hello-world` image from Docker Hub.

     ```
     docker pull hello-world